van-rtc/CNE330-F23-Final-Project/README.md

 # Special Thanks

-#### Thank you Sutton, Christine for her instruction during this course.
+#### Thank you Christine Sutton for your instruction during this course.